jundalisay/spblist/content/en/research/spinoza/cartesian/part-1/axioms.md

 What we here say about thought must be said about every thing whose essence does not involve necessary existence.

-#### 11. Of every thing that exists, it can be asked what is the cause or reason why it exists.
+#### 11. Of every thing that exists, it can be asked why it exists.

 See Descartes, Axiom I.

-Because to exist is something positive, we cannot say that it has nothing for its cause (Ax.
+To exist is something positive.
+We cannot say that it has no cause (Ax.
 7).

+Therefore, we must assign some positive reason why it exists.

+This must be either:
-Therefore we must assign some positive cause or reason why it exists.
-And this must be either external (Le., outside the thing itself) or else internal (Le., included in the nature and definition of the existing thing itself).
+- external (Le., outside the thing itself) or
+- internal (Le., included in the nature and definition of the existing thing itself).

 Propositions 5-8 that follow are taken from Descartes.